William Clark Green

-William Clark Green (born May 19, 1986) is an American country music singer from Flint, Texas.
+William Clark Green (born May 19, 1986) is an American country music singer and songwriter from Flint, Texas.
 He has released six studio albums and two live albums, the most successful of which is Ringling Road from 2015.

-Origin
+Early life

 Green is from Flint, Texas.
 He attended A&M Consolidated High School in College Station, Texas, graduating in 2004 before he went to Texas Tech University in Lubbock, Texas.
 It took six years for him to graduate as he concentrated on his music career.
-He currently lives in Eastland, Texas.

-Music career
+Career

 Green recorded his debut album in 2008 while attending Texas Tech in Lubbock.
 On September 24, 2008, the album Dangerous Man was released.
 In 2010, he released Misunderstood, his second album, as a follow-up.

 2012: Rose Queen

 In 2012, Green recorded his third album, Rose Queen, at Sixteen Ton Studio in Nashville, Tennessee.
 The album was released on April 30, 2013.
 This became his breakthrough album.
 The first single from the album was "It’s About Time," which became his first Top Ten song on Texas Radio.
 He had a No. 1 regional hit with the song "She Likes the Beatles," and the album yielded three top ten singles on the Texas country charts.
 According to Green, the album was inspired by the town of Tyler, Texas which has a local tradition called the Texas Rose Festival.